collingsandrew/milestone-project-3/README.md

 ### Database

-A relational database was implemented for this site, consisting of three tables: users, activities, and comments.
+A relational database was implemented for this site, consisting of three tables: user, activity, and comment.
 PostgreSQL is the relational database used, employing one-to-many relationships with primary and foreign keys, and db.relationship to effectively manage the connections between the tables.

 #### User Journey